 - In a smaller bowl, combine the beaten egg, vanilla and milk, then mix well.

 - Pour the wet ingredients into the dry ingredients.
 Stir until just combined using a rubber spatula.
 It will be crumbly.

-- Turn the dough out onto a floured surface, and gently knead the dough, being careful of the berries.
+- Turn the dough out onto a floured surface, and gently knead the dough into a ball, being careful of the berries.

 - Pop the baking sheet into the freezer for 15 minutes.

-- When the scones are cold, transfer to the preheated 425°F oven, and bake for 20 minutes, or until browned on top.
+- When the scones are cold, transfer to the preheated oven.
+Bake for 20 minutes, or until the scones are a golden brown.

-- When the scones are baked and have cooled slightly, drizzle with the glaze, and enjoy immediately.
+- When the scones are baked and have cooled, drizzle with the glaze, and enjoy immediately.